 Millennials are also less likely to be (or aspire to be) homeowners because so many of them are buried in student loan debt—making them less credit-worthy for a mortgage.

-Americans of all ages are renting rather than buying, mostly because wages have been stagnant for all workers except the highest earners for about three decades.
 A recent report indicates that Americans born between the early 1980s and early 2000s account for about 60% of student debt, yet they do not have higher wages to repay it.
 The Standard & Poor’s report notes that, since the end of the recession, student debt has surged at a pace more than six times that of hourly wages.

 Most wage gains since 1979 have gone to the highest-paid workers, while wages for middle- and lower-income workers have barely kept pace with inflation, according to the Economic Policy Institute, a nonpartisan think tank.